a14xm-dev/mtk_clean_boot/README.md

-# Suppressing Bootloader Warnings on Samsung Devices
+# Suppressing Bootloader Warnings on Samsung (Mediatek) Devices

 To preface, the following information pertains to and is performed on our Galaxy A14 5G The device runs the *MT6833* SoC, the Samsung *MT6833* family are the following devices: